Obama challenges Cantor on jobs bill

 DALLAS, Oct.
 4 (UPI) -- President Barack Obama, speaking to a Texas audience Tuesday, openly challenged Republicans to explain what they don't like about his jobs bill.

-The president is pushing hard for his American Jobs Act, but on the flight to Dallas, his spokesman acknowledged Obama would be open to signing parts of the legislation rather than the whole thing.
+The president is pushing hard for his American Jobs Act, but on the flight to Dallas, his spokesman reiterated Obama would be open to signing parts of the legislation if it doesn't reach his desk intact.

 White House spokesman Jay Carney told reporters the president wants to see a vote on the whole act, but has said he will then sign provisions "piece by piece" if that's how it comes to him.